-What Is CIF?
+What Is a CIF Contract?

 In this way, sellers are responsible for everything involved with shipping.
-They must provide the necessary customs documents for both countries, pay insurance costs, and are liable for the safe delivery of the goods.
+They must provide the necessary shipping documents for both countries, pay insurance costs, and are liable for the safe delivery of the goods.

 Why Use CIF?

-If you are a buyer, you may choose to use CIF because of the convenience.
+If you are a buyer, you may choose to use a CIF contract because of the convenience.
 You don’t have to handle any risks, claims, or freight concerns in transit.
 This is especially important for new importers who aren’t sure of the intricacies of shipping overseas.
-Many importers will also use CIF if they are shipping a small batch of cargo, as the cost of insurance for small volumes may actually be higher than the fees charged by sellers.
+Many importers will also use CIF contracts if they are shipping a small batch of cargo, as the cost of insurance for small volumes may actually be higher than the fees charged by sellers.

 Sellers may prefer to ship CIF because they can generate higher margins.
 Nevertheless, ownership of the goods in transit places an additional risk on sellers.